microsoft/cardboard-circuits/README.md

 ### LED

 An LED is Light Emitting Diode.
 It's a piece of electronics that contains a crystal that generates light under a current.
 Watch out, it only allows current to flow one way and blocks it the other way.
+An LED can be easily destroyed by high currents so it is recommended to mount it in series with a 200Ω (Ohm) resistor.

-* Take a deep dive with the [SparkFun LED guide](https://learn.sparkfun.com/tutorials/light-emitting-diodes-leds) or watch [Adabot from Adafruit](https://youtu.be/E2WcaJySVuw).
+> Want to deep dive?
+Read the [SparkFun LED guide](https://learn.sparkfun.com/tutorials/light-emitting-diodes-leds) or watch [Adabot from Adafruit](https://youtu.be/E2WcaJySVuw).

+The 200Ω resitors has 2 red lines and 1 black line.
+You can find tons of apps online that will help you compute this value based on the colors.

+* Connect the ground terminal (-), the short one, to a binder clip.
+* Connect the positive terminal (+), the long one, to a paper fasterner together with a terminal of the resistor
+* Clamp the remaining resitor terminal to a binder clip

 ![A LED module](/assets/ledmodule.jpg)

-#### What can go wrong?

-An LED can easily be destroyed by too much current.
-A _resistor_ is typically added in serie to avoid such situation.

 ### Potentiometer